Assistant Registrar, Image Management, at the Worcester Art Museum

 The world-renowned Worcester Art Museum, in Worcester, Massachusetts, is home to an encyclopedic collection spanning 5,000 years of art and culture and 38,000 objects including, but not limited to: paintings, sculpture, decorative arts, photography, prints, drawings and contemporary art.

-Assistant Registrar Sarah Gillis and her colleagues are currently working towards engaging a more diverse museum audience, as well as making photographic archives more accessible through digitization efforts.
+Assistant Registrar Sarah Gillis and her colleagues are currently working towards digital engagement with more diverse museum audiences, as well as making photographic archives more accessible through digitization efforts.
 For this, they are enlisting the help of new technologies.

-We recently had the chance to talk to Sarah and learn more about the work she, and the rest of the department, are working on.
+We recently had the chance to talk to Sarah and learn more about the tasks she, and the rest of the department, are working on.

 1. What is the biggest challenge your team faces on a daily basis?

 Time management amid ever-shifting priorities as our collection is both accessed and assessed by the curators and fellow researchers.
 Contributing to those time management issues is the need to complete the many smaller tasks which move us towards the larger institutional goal of engaging with more diverse audiences.

 2. Technology continues to have a significant impact on museum management and the engagement of audiences.
 How do you see the use of technology and digital engagement evolving at your institution?

 Technology is already evolving within my institution.
 We have made great strides by putting tablet devices in the galleries to encourage digital engagement and inspire audiences to linger and interact with the objects further.